Haloren/Haloren/README.md

     </a>
 </p>

-<h3 align="center">Website is under currently under construction.
-Link coming soon.
+<h3 align="center"> 🚧 Website is under currently under construction.
+Link coming soon. 🚧
 </h3>

 <h2 align="center">
-⬇️ If you'd like, you can check out my repos below ⬇️
+⬇️🖒 If you'd like, you can check out my repos below 🖒⬇️
 </p>